 The Wall That Heals

-The Wall That Heals, a three-quarter scale replica of the Vietnam Veterans Memorial along with a mobile Education Center, is coming to Garland Thursday, Feb.
+The Wall That Heals, a three-quarter scale replica of the Vietnam Veterans Memorial along with a mobile Education Center, was on display at Audubon Park in Garland Thursday, Feb.
 27, through Sunday, March 1.
-The exhibit will be on display at Audubon Park, 342 W. Oates Road, and will be open 24 hours a day and free to the public.
-The City of Garland is leading the effort that will bring the exhibit to the metroplex.
 The Wall That Heals honors the more than three million Americans who served in the U.S. Armed forces in the Vietnam War and it bears the names of the 58,276 men and women who made the ultimate sacrifice in Vietnam.
 The Wall That Heals is proudly supported by Visit Garland and the City of Garland.

 The following videos were produced by the City of Garland to promote and document The Wall That Heals visit to Garland, February 2020.

 About The Wall That Heals

 The Wall That Heals is transported from community to community in a 53-foot trailer.
 When parked, the trailer opens with exhibits built into its sides, allowing it to serve as a mobile Education Center telling the story of the Vietnam War, The Wall and the divisive era in American history.

 The three-quarter scale Wall replica is 375 feet in length and stands 7.5 feet high at its tallest point.
 Visitors will experience The Wall rising above them as they walk towards the apex, a key feature of the design of the Wall in D.C.
 Visitors are able to do name rubbings of individual service member’s names on The Wall.